surma/surma.dev/content/things/raw-wasm.md

 ## AssemblyScript

 Writing Wat by hand can feel a bit awkward and is probably not the most productive way to create WebAssembly modules.
-[AssemblyScript] is a language with TypeScript’s syntax compiles to WebAssembly and closely mimicks the capabilities of the WebAssembly VM.
+[AssemblyScript] is a language with TypeScript’s syntax compiles to WebAssembly and closely mimics the capabilities of the WebAssembly VM.
 The functions that are provided by the standard library often map straight to WebAssembly VM instructions.
 I highly recommend taking a look!

 ## Conclusion